 Zealot radicals took the view of Shammai on trade between Jew and Gentile, that is, to not allow trade intercourse.
 Hillel disagreed with this currently more popular viewpoint.
-In part Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly trade benefited the Jews, and under Roman taxation any added revenues would be helpful.
-At the time of the Jesus ministry the school of Shammai probably held more authority than Hillel.
+In part, Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly, trade benefited the Jews, and under Roman taxation, any added revenues would be helpful.
+At the time of the Jesus ministry, the school of Shammai probably held more authority than Hillel.
 The murder of Stephen and James (AD 44) would almost certainly have come at the hands of the oppressive school of Shammai.
-Saul would have probably adhered to Shammai, and admitted he was directly involved in the murder of Stephen.
-However, in the end it is the school of Hillel which wins out.
+Saul would have probably adhered to Shammai and admitted he was directly involved in the murder of Stephen.
+However, in the end, it is the school of Hillel that wins out.
 The destruction of the Temple in AD 69-70 sealed the fate of Shammai.
 The Sanhedrin accepted Hillel and rejected the stiff-necked Shammai, for the outlook of Shammai had brought only grief.

 Some scholars associate Jesus with the school of Hillel and is thought by some scholars to be one of the priests Jesus spoke to at the age of twelve.
 The biblical reference to this conversation seems unbelievable to casual readers of scripture.
 However, Jewish children learned to read as early as three years old, and were required to memorize long passages of scripture.
 So, this reference to Jesus is likely accurate, though an unusual occurrence.
 As to Jesus’ affiliation, many more associate Jesus with the Nazarenes.
 The majority in the middle say it is not truly proven either way.
 This work perceives Jesus as a Nazarene Essene priest.